Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-project.rst

   exchange = await Exchange.new()
   token = await Token.new({ from: maker })

-5. Define the order parameters, line 25-28
+5. Define the order parameters, line 25-29
 -----------------------------------------------

 .. code-block:: javascript

+  const rate = await token.rate()
   const bidToken = token.address
-  const bidAmount = 1
+  const bidAmount = 100
   const askToken = 0
   const askAmount = 100

-6. Setup the transaction by minting tokens to the maker and giving allowance to the exchange, line 33-34
+6. Setup the transaction by minting tokens to the maker and giving allowance to the exchange, line 34-35
 -----------------------------------------------

 .. code-block:: javascript

-  await token.buy({ from: maker, value: bidAmount });
+  await token.buy({ from: maker, value: bidAmount / rate });
   await token.approve(exchange.address, bidAmount, { from: maker })

-7. Send the transaction submitting the order, line 39-43
+7. Send the transaction submitting the order, line 40-44
 -----------------------------------------------

 .. code-block:: javascript